 Set-OrganizationConfig -RecallReadMessagesEnabled $false

-How to recall an email in Outlook for Windows?
+How to recall an email in Outlook?

-It’s done similar to the classic Message Recall:
+If you’re using Outlook for Windows, message recalling is done similar to the classic Message Recall:

 - Go to the Sent Items folder in Outlook for Windows.